vmware/weathervane/doc/userDocs/usersGuide.md

 Weathervane includes a script to build the images and push them to either a Docker Hub account or a private Docker repository.
 This script should be run from the weathervane directory.

-First select the correct git branch for Weathervane 2.0:
-- `git checkout 2.0-dev`
-- ToDo: update or remove this once master contains 2.0.

 The process using a Docker Hub account is as follows:
 * `./buildDockerImages.pl --username yourUserName`